Storyfall

 Audio panel with upload flow in full-height sidebar view

-Only MP3 files are supported.
-Each file must be under 10MB.
+MP3 and WAV files are supported.
+WAV uploads are converted to MP3 for storage and playback.
+Each source file must be under 25MB.

 Managing Your Library